 5. Go off on adventures: Remember going on treasure hunts as a kid?
 Indeed, almost every outing felt like an adventurous quest of discovery.
 We can break the monotony of our routines by bringing back that enthusiasm for adventures.
 While it would be great to travel to exotic destinations such as Paris or Bali, we can create miniature adventures in our own backyards.
 Get clear on what your idea of an adventure is by trying out the things that pique your curiosity.
 Maybe you can check out an old theater showing classic movies, attend a wine tasting night, go vintage shopping in an artsy district, or visit an observatory.

-The possibilities are endless, but what’s important is that you let your wanderlust guide you and avoid having any judgments about what might show up in your expeditions and adventures.
+The possibilities to keep your inner child alive are endless, but what’s important is that you let your wanderlust guide you and avoid having any judgments about what might show up in your expeditions and adventures.

 No matter how our looks change on the outside, our spirit will never age.
-When we believe that you’re spiritual beings, having a human experience, you can embrace your agelessness and embody a youthful demeanor.
+When we believe that you’re spiritual beings, having a human experience, you can embrace your agelessness and keep your inner child alive.
 This youthful energy is available to you in abundance, if you believe in magic.

 All my best on your journey,

 Question for you: Do you make efforts to keep your inner child alive?
 If yes, what are some of the things that you do to achieve this?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this every week.